| Nail Çakırhan and

 multipurpose as in traditional Turkish homes.
 Between them was to be a divanhane

 (central hall) in which the Çakırhans and their guests could gather.
+A sheltered outdoor haney (loggia) was to

 provide additional living space during the warm season, with separate shower